gvwilson/thirdbit/fiction/iffy/index.md

 while her foster mother haggled over onions, noodles, and soy.

-After dragging a shaver over her scalp and watching sternly while Iffy did the same,
+After dragging a shaver over her scalp and watching impatiently while Iffy did the same,
 Aunt Naggie strode down the gangplank with her foster daughter in her wake.
-One of the Marines listened patiently as Aunt Naggie somewhat breathlessly launched into her planned itinerary, then raised a hand to stop her.
+One of the Marines listened patiently as she somewhat breathlessly launched into her planned itinerary, then raised a hand to stop her.
 "Please procure whatever you require, citizen" he said, passing her a black-edged money.